 Delivery of online distance learning

-Ashbourne has a duty of care to provide the best quality education it reasonably can under these conditions and believes that an online audio-visual communication tool for learning is necessary to deliver high-quality lessons.
-However, in offering such provision we take very seriously the need to maintain the highest standards of safeguarding and risk management.
+Ashbourne has a duty of care to provide the highest standard of education it can and, when circumstances require, believes that an online audio-visual communication tool for learning is necessary to deliver high-quality lessons.
+The College takes very seriously the need to maintain the highest standards of safeguarding and risk management.
 Therefore, in order to conduct online audio-visual lessons all staff and students must comply with the following:

-- All lessons must be carried out during the normal timetable; no lessons outside of normal class hours.
+- All lessons must be carried out according to the normal timetable; no lessons outside of normal class hours.